Ericsson/codechecker/docs/analyzer/user_guide.md

                         labeled: 'profile:security' or 'guideline:sei-cert'.
   --enable-all          Force the running analyzers to use almost every
                         checker available.
 The checker groups 'alpha.',
+                        'debug.','osx.', 'abseil-', 'android-', 'darwin-',
+                        'objc-', 'cppcoreguidelines-', 'fuchsia.', 'fuchsia-',
+                        'hicpp-', 'llvm-', 'llvmlibc-', 'google-', 'zircon-',
-                        'debug.' and 'osx.' (on Linux) are NOT enabled automatically and must be EXPLICITLY specified.
+                        'osx.' (on Linux) are NOT enabled automatically and must be EXPLICITLY specified.
 WARNING!
 Enabling all checkers might result in the analysis losing precision and stability, and could even result in a total failure of the analysis.
 USE WISELY AND AT YOUR OWN RISK!

 output arguments:
   --print-steps         Print the steps the analyzers took in finding the